joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi6_sensor_worksheet.md

 By the end of the worksheet you should be able to
 - Connect sensors, power and display to the grovepi board and start it up.
 - Connect to the raspberry pi to run code using secure shell (SSH)
-- Copy code to the raspberry pi using secure file copy (SFTP / SCP)
+- Copy code to the raspberry pi using secure file copy (SFTP / SCP) and run it.
-- View the data from some sensors
+- Write code to view the data from some sensors.
-- Save the data from sensors to a data file and copy it back to your computer for analysis
+- Save the data from sensors to a data file and copy it back to your computer for analysis.
-- Run code against the grovepi emulator for testing purposes
+- Run code against the grovepi emulator for testing purposes.
-- Use the grovepi emulator to automatically run code on the raspberry pi and capture output
+- Use the grovepi emulator to automatically run code on the raspberry pi and capture output.
-- Run code on the websensors sensor emulation platform
+- Run code on the websensors sensor emulation platform.

 Follow through the worksheet in order; if you have any problems please ask me for help.